NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Introduction

 Memory-efficient implicit representations have gained interests from the research community.
 For example, surface-based implicit representations can achieve state-of-the-art results and can provide a high-quality reconstruction of the scene geometry \cite{kellnhofer2021neural}.
 However, surface-based representations face challenges when dealing with complex lighting and geometry, such as transparency, translucency, and thin geometric structures.
 More recently, volume-based implicit representation achieves remarkable rendering results (e.g., NeRF \cite{mildenhall2020nerf}) and inspires follow-up research.
-One drawback of NeRF, nevertheless, is the time complexity of rendering, which prohibits real-time applications.
-Although there have been many efforts to accelerate NeRF, they typically require ground-truth depth to train or rely on additional storage to achieve faster rendering.
+One drawback of NeRF, nevertheless, is the time complexity of rendering. {NeRF, in its original form, needs to query the network multiple times per ray and accumulate color and density along the query ray}, which prohibits real-time applications.
+Although there have been many efforts to accelerate NeRF, they typically require depth proxy to train or rely on additional storage to achieve faster rendering~\cite{hedman2021baking,yu2021plenoctrees,reiser2021kilonerf}.